BBC Archives: Buildings

 From 1963 to 2010, the majority of television material of nationally networked programmes in the BBC Archive were housed at the archive centre in Windmill Road, Brentford, in west London.
 Television programmes were also stored by the Open University in Milton Keynes, and by BBC nations and regional libraries around the country.
 In the late 1990s, and early in the 2000s material from the radio side of the BBC were also stored on the site.
 The condition of the three Windmill Road buildings deteriorated over the years and suffered occasional flooding incidents, and eventually the archive was relocated to a new centre at Perivale Park, Perivale, three miles north of the old site.
 The new BBC Archive Centre was opened in Summer 2010 and all material was successfully moved by March 2011.

 Material is stored in thirteen vaults, controlled to match the best climate for the material inside them, and named after a different BBC personality depending on the content contained in them.
 In addition to the vaults, new editing, preservation and workrooms have been added so that the material can easily be transferred between formats as well as viewed, restored and digitised for future posterity.
 The building has also been fitted with fire suppression systems to protect the archive in the event of an incident at the centre, so the total loss of the archive is avoided.

-As of April 2019, BBC Archives employs around 200 staff, most of whom are based at the Archive Centre in Perivale.
+As of April 2019, the BBC Archives employ around 200 staff, most of whom are based at the Archive Centre in Perivale.